jinghuazhao/DSA/java/README.md

 javac Sort.java
 java -cp .:bailey.jar Sort
 ```
-and key in some numbers and end with Ctrl-D to get the desired sequence.
+and type a list of numbers to the console and end with Ctrl-D to get the sorted sequence.

 ### 2. Robert Sedgewick, Kevin Wayne (2011), **Algorithms, 4e**, Pearson.